-The programme is an extension of the Pathway to Success Leadership and Development programme, a six-day residential leadership workshop which was hosted by Magdalen College and the Blavatnik School of Government, following a year of planning with Operation Black Vote (OBV), the House of Commons, and Lloyds Bank.
+The programme is an extension of the Pathways to Success Leadership and Development programme, a six-day residential leadership workshop which was hosted by Magdalen College and the Blavatnik School of Government, following a year of planning with Operation Black Vote (OBV), the House of Commons, and Lloyds Bank.

 “A lot of good people came together with a simple idea,” said Lord Simon Woolley, Founder and Director of OBV, “to bring our institutions, organisations, networks and personal energies towards a collective goal: nurturing the next generation of senior Black political leaders.
-Pathway to Success is now probably Europe’s gold standard in diversity political leadership.”
+Pathways to Success is now probably Europe’s gold standard in diversity political leadership.”

-The mentoring programme aims to build on the success of the Pathway to Success Leadership and Development programme by offering one-to-one support to participants over the next eight months, as well as providing access to a network of mentors and fellow participants.
+The mentoring programme aims to build on the success of the Pathways to Success Leadership and Development programme by offering one-to-one support to participants over the next eight months, as well as providing access to a network of mentors and fellow participants.
 All mentors are alumni of Magdalen College who work in politics, the public sector, business, and the third sector, including current members of the House of Commons and House of Lords.

 “Achieving diversity in any sphere takes time and energy,” said Frank Starling, Global VP at WERKIN, London Enterprise Advisor, and programme participant.
-“We need programmes in place like Pathway to Success to increase representation of our Black, Asian and Minority Ethnic leaders at the highest levels.
+“We need programmes in place like Pathways to Success to increase representation of our Black, Asian and Minority Ethnic leaders at the highest levels.

 “Mentorship in this programme is a crucial component as it provides a safe space to share fresh perspectives, accelerate professional goals, and tap into new influential networks.”